AkatQuas/react-boilerplate/boilerplate1/README.md

 # Overview

-A boilerplate looks like [vue-boilerplate](https://github.com/AkatQuas/vue-boilerplate).
+A boilerplate looks similar to [vue-boilerplate](https://github.com/AkatQuas/vue-boilerplate).

 Well, run `npm run eject` the moment you create the project with `create-react-app`.
 After that you are ok to sync these files to the target project.

 Before you synchronize the files, make sure you read the `README.md` carefully.

 ## Dependencies & devDependencies: